Weltraumschaf/commons/commons-swing/src/site/markdown/index.md

         }
     }

-This you use like this:
+Use the frame that way:

     final MyFrame frame = new MyFrame("My Frame");
     frame.init();

 ## Builders

-This module privide builders to create UI components.
+This module privide [builders][builder] to create UI components.

 ### MenuBarBuilder Class